-The spread of COVID-19 (coronavirus) has had a profound impact on many industries and the broadcast sector is no exception.
+COVID-19 has had a profound impact on many industries and the audiovisual sector is no exception.
 Governments around the world have imposed various restrictions to try to limit the further spread of the virus, including strict rules around social distancing and travel, which have far-reaching implications for film and TV production.

 The UK film and TV industry has responded by drawing up guidance documents to help film and TV programme makers return to production safely and to stay within wider Government guidelines.

 We would like to remind members that these documents provide guidance only.
 Each production must be assessed on the basis of its own unique circumstances and appropriate protocols should be created for the production accordingly.

 Broadcaster guidance (Latest version published Tuesday 19th January 2021 – version 6)

 Pact, ITV, BBC, Sky, Channel 4, Channel 5, STV, ITN, and the Association for Commercial Broadcasters and On-Demand Services (COBA) joined forces to introduce new industry wide guidelines for producing television safely during the Coronavirus pandemic.

 The latest version of the guidance (Version 6) can be downloaded here.

 Close Contact Cohorts and increased screening for COVID-19 - protocol for TV production